 Plan your last-minute holiday

 Embark on a journey to a tropical utopia where pristine beaches meet crystal-clear waters.

-New Delhi: Embark on a journey to a tropical utopia where pristine beaches meet crystal-clear waters.
 Kandima Maldives invites you to experience an unparalleled escape in the heart of paradise.
-Nestled in the breathtaking Maldivian archipelago, this active lifestyle destination is unlike any other, offering a kaleidoscope of experiences amidst pristine beaches, turquoise waters and world-class amenities.
+Nestled in the breathtaking Maldivian archipelago, this active lifestyle destination is unlike any other, offering a kaleidoscope of experiences amidst pristine beaches, turquoise waters, and world-class amenities.

 For young VIPs, the ‘Merry Little Pizza Bake’ in Holoworld awaits, allowing budding chefs to create festive pizzas with joy.
 At Kandima, we are committed to delivering an extraordinary and immersive experience, ensuring every moment is truly memorable.